Need to talk? Call 1800 882 436.

 • how you are going to manage your finances

-Many partners will take some leave from their job when their baby is born.
-Your partner may be eligible for parental leave pay — a government payment to help you care for a newborn or newly adopted child.
+You may be able to take some leave from your job when your baby is born.
+You or your partner may be eligible for parental leave pay — a government payment to help you care for a newborn or adopted child.

 How might my relationship change?